-This is the mistreatment or abuse of a vulnerable adult by a regime or individuals within an institution (e.g. hospital or care home) or in the community.
+This is the mistreatment or abuse of an adult with care and support needs by a regime or individuals within an institution (e.g. hospital or care home) or in the community.
 It can be through repeated acts of poor or inadequate care and neglect or poor professional practice.